joelbollo97/iNotes/README.md

 # iNotes
 Simple iOS App to create and store notes

-iNotes is a simple application for iOS, created to have a better understanding of how some of the main tools of Xcode work:
+iNotes is a simple application for iOS, created to have a better understanding of how some of the main components of iOS Programming work:
 - Buttons
 - Labels
 - Navigation Controller